emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
+## MyFlixed
+### Score: 12/20
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. ⚠️
+1. Most sources have subs built in. ✔️
+1. Has movies shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌

+***
 ## SlideMovies
 ### Score: 12/20
 1. Streams load very fast. ✔️